mapeditor/tiled/docs/reference/support-for-tmx-maps.rst

    easy to integrate into any Sprite Kit project.
 Supports iOS and OSX.
 -  `SKTiled <https://github.com/mfessenden/SKTiled>`__ - A Swift
    framework for working with Tiled assets in SpriteKit.
--  `TilemapKit <http://tilemapkit.com>`__ is a tilemapping framework for Sprite Kit.
-It supports all TMX tilemap types, including staggered iso and all hex variations.
-No longer in development.
 -  `JSTileMap <https://github.com/slycrel/JSTileMap>`__ is a lightweight
    SpriteKit implementation of the TMX format supporting iOS 7 and OS X 10.9 and above.